jptavs/GeoTaichi---Norsand/README.md

 </a>

 ### Contact us
-- If you spot any issue or need any help, please mail directly to <a href = "mailto:shiyh@zju.edu.cn">shiyh@zju.edu.cn</a>.
+- If you spot any issues or need help, please find our contact information on the lab website.

 ## Release Notes
 V0.4.0 (Aug 27, 2025)